oranda/libanius-scalajs-react/README.md

 License
 =======

-Most Libanius-Play source files are made available under the terms of the GNU Affero General Public License (AGPL).
+Most Libanius-ScalaJs-React source files are made available under the terms of the GNU Affero General Public License (AGPL).
 See individual files for details.

 Attribution info is in [SOURCES](SOURCES.md).